ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_04_Lab4_Ex2_IRM.md

 	This will upload the file to the **Documents** page in the **Marketing** site collection.

-34. In the list of Documents, right-click on the file that you just uploaded*, select **Open** in the menu that appers, and then select **Open in browser**.
+34. In the list of Documents, right-click on the file that you just uploaded, select **Open** in the menu that appears, and then select **Open in browser**.

 35. In Word Online, if a **Your privacy option** window appears, then close it.
 Verify that a warning message appears at the top of the page indicating a **Marketing policy for downloads** applies to the file.